 Projects

 EFE has acquired from Platsearch, a related company, an 80% interest in 15 tenements that cover extensive networks of iron-rich palaeochannels with a combined length of more than 1,100 kilometres.
 Potential for Channel Iron Deposits (CID) that are shallow and easily extractable.
-The prospectus does convey convincing evidence that there are large resources of iron oxide in the Cobar area and that the potential exists to mine iron ore on a large scale.
-I did however find the evidence conveyed by the prospectus less than convincing in several respects:

 1. The beneficiation process can produce a iron oxide concentrate that is sufficiently high grade to export without finer crushing and agglomeration or sintering.